 For an after dinner surprise, try this no-bake chocolate satin pie.
 One bite and the smooth chocolate richness will have your loved ones asking for more.

 No-Bake Chocolate Satin Kahlua Pie

 Chocolate Cookie Pie Crust:

-Whisk together evaporated milk and egg yolks in medium saucepan.
-Heat over medium-low heat, stirring constantly, until mixture is very hot and thickens slightly; do not boil.
-Remove from heat; stir in Kahlua, cinnamon, vanilla, and chocolate morsels until completely melted and mixture is smooth.
+- Whisk together evaporated milk and egg yolks in a medium saucepan.
+Heat over medium-low heat, stirring constantly until mixture is very hot and thickens slightly; do not boil.
+Remove from heat; stir in Kahlua, cinnamon, vanilla, and chocolate morsels until completely melted and the mixture is smooth.